sophiepeet/sophiepeet.github.io/projects/project2.md

 **Project Description**:
 This is a series of maps created to hihglight the effect of sea levels change in and around<br>
 Antarctica due to melting of polar and global ice.
 Included is an isostatic elevation model. <br>
-These maps were created using raster calculator in ArcMap and other raster tools.
+These maps were created using raster calculator in ArcMap and other spatial statistics tools.

+Tools used:
+-
+-
+-
+-
+-
+-

 [Download Full PDF](/pdf/AntarcticaMaps.pdf)
+<a href="sophiepeet.github.io">Back to Home </a>